damoclark/mav-enterprise/README.md

 * Greasemonkey Firefox Addon
 * A webserver (e.g. Apache) to install the web-service component of MAV
 * PHP 5.4+
-* Moodle 2.6+ Source Code
+* Moodle 2.2+ Source Code
 * Access to the Moodle DB (or a copy) by the MAV web-service The web service has to query a database to get the usage information.
 It's currently written to use an aggregated table calculated from the Moodle database.
 * A little patience, as this is still emerging and experimental software

 ## Installation ##

 MAV Enterprise Edition was written for use at CQUniversity Australia.
-Installing MAV Enterprise Edition for users at your institution will require a little effort on your part.
-It is advised to contact the creator, [Damien Clark](mailto:damo.clarky@gmail.com) for assistance.
-An installation guide will be made available soon.
+Installing MAV Enterprise Edition for users at your institution will require a little effort and patience on your part.
+Feedback or Pull Requests on improving installation scripts and guides are most welcome.

+An [Installation Guide](INSTALL.md) is available to step you through the process.
+If you require assistance, contact the creator, [Damien Clark](mailto:damo.clarky@gmail.com).

 ## A quick tour of the features ##